sebastianrjay/TranslationStation/README.md

 automate minification tasks in development, and minimize load times in production.

-Maybe I'll add MongoDB so that I can officially say I built it on the MEAN stack.
 There's no reason to add a database now, although it could be useful for adding analytics features (e.g. to count queries and show users the most commonly searched translations for each language pairing).
-However, using an LRU cache to show users trending translation queries yields much faster load times than saving every translation query in a database, and completing a database query to find the most-searched translations of all time.
+However, using an LRU cache to show users trending translation queries would yield much faster load times than saving every translation query in a database, and completing a database query to find the most-searched translations of all time.

 In order to make the user experience as blazingly fast as possible and to minimize costly API calls, I've taken advantage of Node's [node-cache](https://www.npmjs.com/package/node-cache) library to cache the results of recent translation queries.
 It isn't an LRU cache, but stores data until it expires.
+(The probability that someone requests a previously cached query is rather low at current usage levels, especially since translations are cached on every keyup event.)